PART 3: “BLACK” JACK PART OF 10 HALLS OF FAME

 Cazzie Russell, a No. 1 overall draft pick by the New York Knicks in 1966, coached a small college team from the visitor’s bench in 1998 at the University of Redlands (photo by Savannah College of Art & Design).

-Thirty years later, including an NBA title in 1970 — Knicks over the Lakers — Russell was sitting in an Ontario hotel, sort of a midway point between La Verne and Redlands.
+Thirty years later, which included an NBA title in 1970 – Knicks over the Lakers – Russell was sitting in an Ontario hotel, sort of an Interstate 10 highway midway point between La Verne and Redlands.

 “I love coaching here,” he says.
 “Nobody expects anything from us.
 We’re a bunch of cartoonists, graphic designers, architects.
 We come into another school’s gym and they’re thinking they’ve got us.